buswedg/dataquest/Spark and Map-Reduce/Introduction to Spark/ItS_template.md

 Hadoop consists of both a filesystem, a distributed file system called HDFS (Hadoop Distributed File System), and its own implementation of the Map-Reduce paradigm.
 Map-Reduce involves turning the computation you want into Map and Reduce steps that Hadoop could easily distribute over lots of machines.
 We'll dive more into how Map-Reduce works later in this lesson.

 While Hadoop made it possible to analyze large datasets, it still had its limitations.
-Hadoop relied heavily on disk storage for its computation, which is cheap to store large volumes of data but much slower than memory to access and process.
+Hadoop relied heavily on disk storage for its computation, which is cheap to store large volumes of data but much <a href = "http://www.cnet.com/news/understanding-ram-versus-hard-drive-space-via-an-analogy/">slower than memory to access</a> and process.
 Hadoop wasn't a great solution for calculations that required multiple passes over the same data or lots of intermediate steps because of the need to write to and read from disk between each step.
 This drawback also made Hadoop a interactive data analysis, which is a lot of the work data scientists perform.

 Hadoop also suffered from suboptimal support of additional libraries like SQL and machine learning implementations which many data scientists needed.
 Once the cost of RAM, or computer memory, started to drop significantly, augmenting or replacing Hadoop by storing data in-memory quickly emerged as an appealing alternative.

 ###2: Ignite the Spark revolution

-After lots of ground-breaking work led by the UC Berkeley AMP Lab, Spark was developed to utilize distributed, in-memory data structures to improve speeds by orders of magnitude for many data processing workloads.
-There are wonderful resources online if you are interested in learning more about why Spark is a crossover hit for data scientists or read some of the original papers on the Apache Spark homepage.
+After lots of ground-breaking work led by the <a href = "https://amplab.cs.berkeley.edu/projects/spark-lightning-fast-cluster-computing/">UC Berkeley AMP Lab</a>, Spark was developed to utilize distributed, in-memory data structures to improve speeds by orders of magnitude for many data processing workloads.
+There are wonderful resources online if you are interested in learning more about <a href = "http://blog.cloudera.com/blog/2014/03/why-apache-spark-is-a-crossover-hit-for-data-scientists/">why Spark is a crossover hit for data scientists</a> or read some of the original papers on the <a href = "http://spark.apache.org/research.html">Apache Spark homepage</a>.

 ###3: Resilient Distributed Datasets (RDD's)